hmchen47/DataScience/AppliedDS-UMich/4-TextMining/asgn04.md

     I found setting max value to 0 works but you need to check if the similarity = None in your maximization function then at the end don't append max value if ==0.

-+ Justin Mahlik reply

-    Might be a more elegant way to handle this...

 + omar medhat moslhi reply

     I got this number 0.55****73 but I did't pass the grader